adao/tonydao.pro/src/_thoughts/2024-01-29-the-starving-artist.md

 If , by luck , their original work takes off , they'd be all the happier for it .
 But their primary concern is original work , and not profitable work .

 I think the greatest innovations are the result of artists and original thinkers .
-And I would say , they probably aren't even the ones who profit most from it .
+And I imagine they're not even the ones who profit most from it .

-It's because their concern is never profit , it's simply to explore .
+Because their concern is never profit , it's simply to explore .